Best Places to visit in India | Varanasi

 - Do not forget to bargain.

-- The markets in Varanasi are famous for its silk and ornate jewels
+- The markets in Varanasi are famous for their silk and ornate jewels

 4. Aarti Ceremony (Evening Prayers to the Ganges)